OMB-IARC/CanGraph/README.md

 2. Clone the repo: ```git clone https://codeberg.org/FlyingFlamingo/graphify-databases```
 3. Step into the directory ```cd graphify-databases```

 Once the project has been installed, you **must** run ```setup.py```, a preparation script that guides you through the process of installing all five databases on your computer, so that then we can correctly process them and generate the sub-networks.
-You should also install the required python modules:
+You should also install the required python modules and run the setup script:

-4. Run the setup: ```python3 setup.py``` (or ```python setup.py``` in case you have your computer configured that way)
+4. PIP install all dependencies: ```pip install -r requirements.txt```
-5. PIP install all dependencies: ```pip install -r requirements.txt```
+5. Run the setup script: ```python3 setup.py```

 Once this has been done, you are ready to start using the main script!

-NOTE: If you do not wish to use git, you can manually download the repo by clicking [here](https://codeberg.org/FlyingFlamingo/graphify-databases/archive/main.zip)
+NOTE: If you do not wish to use git, you can manually download the repo by clicking [here](https://codeberg.org/FlyingFlamingo/CanGraph/archive/main.zip)

 ## Usage